drupalnorge/arkiv.drupalnorge.no/README.md

 The Drupal installation behind drupalnorge.no

-This repo use a Drush makefile to track Drupal core and modules, version and any applied patches.
+This repo uses a Drush makefile to track Drupal core and modules, version and any applied patches.

 Only costum modules and themes are committed to repo.